jitsi/jitsi-meet-electron-sdk/README.md

 Utilities for jitsi-meet-electron project.

 ## Installation
-jitsi-meet-electron-utils contains native code for some utilities you'll need to rebuild the package for Electron.
+jitsi-meet-electron-utils contains native code for some utilities.
+You'll need [node-gyp](https://github.com/nodejs/node-gyp) to build it and also you'll need to rebuild the package for Electron.
 For more information see [Using Native Node Modules](https://github.com/electron/electron/blob/master/docs/tutorial/using-native-node-modules.md) and [electron-rebuild](https://github.com/electron/electron-rebuild).

 ## Usage
 ```Javascript